dingp/swim-meet-order-of-finish-generator/README.md

 ## Summary Page

-Both scripts append a final summary page to the generated PDF.
+Both scripts place the summary before the order-of-finish pages in the generated PDF.

 The summary page includes:

 - a two-column list of generated events and their heats
 - a list of skipped long-distance freestyle events
 - a note that total heats may not be accurate if the session report is a pre-scratch session report
+- automatic overflow onto additional summary pages when needed

 Long-distance freestyle events currently skipped are: